 The rewards for launching a cannabis dispensary are many, but it may draw risks for which you must prepare.
 Do you have a reliable cannabis dispensary security plan in place that keeps your plants safe and regulators satisfied?

-Umbrella Technologies offers a full menu of high-quality security features to protect your business.
+Umbrella Technologies offers a full menu of high-quality security features to protect your business and help you throughout the cannabis licensing and application process.
 Get in touch with us to talk to our elite security professionals about your cannabis dispensary’s unique security needs.